At some point, while traveling, you'll probably find yourself in a completely different city, if not country, for New Year's Eve.

 Sydney, Australia

-I'll be the first to admit bias, but you can't have a list of top destinations for New Year's Eve and not include Sydney on it.
+I'll be the first to admit bias, but you can't have a list of top destinations for New Year's Eve without including Sydney.

-Sydney's famous harbor lends itself to a show that is regularly billed as being one of, if not the best, fireworks display in the world.
+Sydney's famous harbor lends itself to a show that is regularly billed as one of the best, if not the best, fireworks displays in the world.

 Be ready to queue up for hours to get a good vantage point on the harbor itself.
 I would recommend forgoing it entirely, traveling instead to neighboring Watson's Bay or Vaucluse.

-There are plenty of hills on which you can gather a group of friends, bring along a champagne picnic and enjoy uninterrupted views of the harbor, all while retaining your personal space.
+There are plenty of hills where you can gather a group of friends, bring along a champagne picnic, and enjoy uninterrupted views of the harbor, all while maintaining your personal space.

 Wherever you plan to ring in the new year, I hope it's a celebration to remember.